RemoteConfigsInc/Documentation/README.md

 Your password has now been changed and can be used to sign in.

 ### Billing
+To view your billing information, go to Settings, then click on the Billing tab.
+Under the **Payment Methods** section you'll see your credit and debit cards as well as which card is your default.
+You are also able to add and remove cards.

+Under the **Billing History** section you'll see a list of invoices along with their statuses.
+You are also able to view and download your invoices.

 ### Profile
 If you would like to make changes to your profile, click on the cog in the top-right corner of the page after you have signed in, then click on `Settings`.